This activity is intended for healthcare providers delivering care to women and their families.

 Postgraduate Institute for Medicine designates this enduring material for a maximum of 0.25 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.2 contact hours.Read Disclaimer & Fine Print

-NOTE: Information and guidelines may change rapidly.
+NOTE: Guidance has been updated to include the latest ACOG statement regarding gyn patient prioritization.
+Information and guidelines may change rapidly.
 Check in with listed references in ‘Learn More – Primary Sources’ to best keep up to date.
-This entry has been updated with CDC recommendations regarding screening for chlamydia and GC during testing kit shortages.

 ACOG has released FAQs that address common questions faced by those healthcare professionals providing gynecologic care.
 The recommendations in this document reinforce CDC guidance and clarify some issues specific to gynecology.
 Below are highlighted FAQs from the document (please see ‘Learn More – Primary Sources’ below for link to complete document).
 ACOG states that